rlue/ryanlue.com/_posts/2017-06-29-gpg-for-ssh-auth.md

 If not, follow the directions under “Create an authentication subkey” [here][incenp]{:target="_blank"}.

+#### Retraction

+_This segment originally outlined the option of using no password at all for your authentication subkey, but the described behavior appears to have been removed in recent versions of GnuPG.
+In any case, the option remains to use [a **different** password for subkeys][diffpass]._

-During the process, you’ll be prompted for your private key’s passphrase.
+> During the process, you’ll be prompted for your private key’s passphrase.
 It’s not stated anywhere in the prompt, but you actually have two options:
+>

-  1. enter the passphrase (in which case, that same passphrase will apply to your new subkey), or
+>   1. enter the passphrase (in which case, that same passphrase will apply to your new subkey), or
-  2. enter nothing (in which case, you will be prompted to set a separate passphrase for your new subkey, and then asked for your private key’s passphrase again).
+>   2. enter nothing (in which case, you will be prompted to set a separate passphrase for your new subkey, and then asked for your private key’s passphrase again).
+>

-If, like me, you take infosec purely has a hobby and have no real security concerns to speak of, I suggest taking the latter approach and setting **no password** on the subkey (or else you’ll have to enter it when logging into your SSH servers from time to time, and may even run into the aforementioned issues with pinentry).
+> If, like me, you take infosec purely has a hobby and have no real security concerns to speak of, I suggest taking the latter approach and setting **no password** on the subkey (or else you’ll have to enter it when logging into your SSH servers from time to time, and may even run into the aforementioned issues with pinentry).
 I believe it only poses a security risk in the event that someone gains access to your system and manages to copy the contents of your `~/.gnupg` directory, but [if someone knows something I don’t][infosec]{:target="_blank"}, I’m always happy to learn something new.
+>

-If, on the other hand, your situation demands actual security, you should _absolutely_ set a passphrase on the subkey, which will require the use of a pinentry utility.
+> If, on the other hand, your situation demands actual security, you should _absolutely_ set a passphrase on the subkey, which will require the use of a pinentry utility.
 You’ll have to jump through some hoops to get it to work purely in the terminal (which I’ll cover in an upcoming post); in the meantime, be sure to install `pinentry-mac` instead.[^1]

 ### Basic configuration